5 questions on donations of food surpluses

 We can also donate more because our stores and distribution centres sort products better and can set aside a larger volume of edible products.

-- Since 1997, we have been working with the Food Banks as a preferred partner.
-Every day, volunteers from the Food Banks are dedicated to distribute food to social restaurants, shelters and other social initiatives, which they hand out to people who can really use it.
+- In 1997, we started to work with the Food Banks as a privileged partner.
+Every day, volunteers of the Food Banks distribute food to social restaurants, shelters and other social initiatives, which hand it out to people who can really use it.

-- Other organisations and logistic platforms we work with are Foodsavers in Ghent and Les Restos Du Coeur across Belgium.
+- Other organisations and logistic platforms we are working with are Foodsavers in Ghent and Les Restos Du Coeur all over Belgium.

 3. What do we donate?